 The inner commercial areas (the Business A zone) of Ashburton (Kapuka), Methven and Rakaia are the focal points for a broad range of commercial, professional and administrative activities in these towns, particularly their comparison or "browsing" and retailing functions and extent of commercial office activities.
 The other established commercial centres in Ashburton (Kapuka) provide important local retail and service needs for their communities.
 The Plan aims to encourage the continued vitality, pleasantness and convenience of these centres and their important role in the attractiveness and identity of the towns.
-In this regard Council may choose to consider how a proposal responds to urban design principles contained in the Ministry for the Environment Urban Design Protocol 2005.
-These principles consider important matters such as design, creativity and choice that provide for a diverse and rich urban environment.

-The consolidation of business areas is important critical to ensure that people have access to well-maintained and functioning business areas with a wide range of business activities that maintain their vitality, pleasantness and convenience.
-The dispersal of business commercial activities to new locations can leave existing Business A zoned areas vacant, under-utilised, unattractive, and unable to provide the services or identity the community desires.
-The consolidation of business commercial activities in Business A zoned areas assists in making efficient use of public investment in roads and other community and public services in the business areas; assists in retaining the vitality of business A zoned areas; and the perception of the District's towns as prosperous and lively centres.
+The consolidation of business areas is critical to ensure that people have access to well-maintained and functioning business areas with a wide range of business activities that maintain their vitality, pleasantness and convenience.
+The dispersal of commercial activities to new locations can leave existing Business A zoned areas vacant, under-utilised, unattractive, and unable to provide the services or identity the community desires.
+The consolidation of commercial activities in Business A zoned areas assists in making efficient use of public investment in roads and other community and public services; assists in retaining the vitality of Business A zoned areas; and the perception of the District's towns as prosperous and lively centres.
 Dispersal of business activities throughout the District can also result in the mixing of incompatible activities.

 In order to maintain the vitality and pleasantness of existing business areas and to make efficient use of their resources and servicing, the ongoing occupation and redevelopment of existing sites is to be encouraged through enabling a broad range of activities to establish throughout the business areas of the District.
-However, the objective and policies are not intended to prevent growth of the business areas, alongside the existing areas, provided that the adverse effects of this growth, including adverse effects on the consolidation of the business areas, are avoided, remedied or mitigated.